MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

         * **Administrator Password** &rarr; Create a password for the administrator and confirm it.

-        * **Select a resource group for new resources** &rarr; Select a user group to put the database in.
+        * **Select a resource group for new resources** &rarr; Select a resource group to put the database in.
 Use the same resource group that you created the App Service in.

         * **Select a location for new resources** &rarr; Select the same location as the resource group and App Service.